Frosty271/ap-computer-science/readme.md

 WH Taft High School 13-14

 Assignments and explorations from the year.
+Includes [IntelliJ IDEA](http://www.jetbrains.com/idea/) project files.
 Some may be replicated in Objective-C for kicks.
 Be sure to include GridWorld as a dependency in any project that needs it.

+## Labs

+###Text Lab 1

+Prints simple ASCII art from passed in arrays of "pixels."

 ## Other Projects

+### Control Structures

+Simplest-case demonstrations for the control structures in the AP Computer Science Java Subset.

 ### Primes